-- 1. Here are sample init.hoc and initial rig.ses files. - 2.
-The CellBuilder can be used to make your own "digital stem cells."
+- 1. The CellBuilder can be used to make your own "digital stem cells."
 If you have a model cell that you would like to return to later, save the CellBuilder to a session file.
 To bring the model back, just retrieve the session file.
-This is a good way to create an "evolutionary sequence" of models that differ only in certain key points. - 3.
+This is a good way to create an "evolutionary sequence" of models that differ only in certain key points. - 2.
 The CellBuilder can also be used to manage models based on detailed morphometric reconstructions.
 This is covered in a later exercise.

-Copyright © 1998-2010 by N.T.
+Copyright © 1998-2018 by N.T.
 Carnevale and M.L.
 Hines, all rights reserved.